Creating Tomorrow: Planned Giving

 - You can turn surplus life insurance coverage into a gift.

 When considering your planned giving options, it's important to first identify your charitable goals.
-For more information on what types of gifts fit different charitable goals, please see our Guide to Supporting Memorial.
+For more information on what types of gifts fit different charitable goals, please see our Guide to Supporting Beacon.

 Planned Giving Options